What happens to a child’s paternity establishment status and method if the parent’s marriage is annulled?

 Generally, adoption records are sealed and not available to the general public or the child support office.
 Some Wyoming Clerks of District Court will provide you with a date of adoption if asked.
 For more information see Appendix 8.J – Adoption Request Form.

-What happens if I request a birth certificate or paternity from the State CSE Office liaison and she replies that the child has been adopted and the form I requested is no longer available?
+What happens if I request a birth certificate or paternity from the State CSP Office liaison and she replies that the child has been adopted and the form I requested is no longer available?

-The State CSE Office has received requests for birth information for children that have been adopted after the paternity action has been completed.
+The State CSP Office has received requests for birth information for children that have been adopted after the paternity action has been completed.
 Once a child is adopted, the birth certificate shows the adoptive parents’ information and not that of the birth parents.
 If there was a paternity affidavit, it is no longer available to us.
 It would also no longer be valid and you should pursue the “Adoption” method.

 A child is adopted in another state.
 The birth certificate lists the adoptive parents.
 Would the date the birth certificate is filed be sufficient to establish a date for paternity?